Way of Life of the Tsemay Tribe

 The Tsemay tribe live around the Woito River and are predominantly agriculturalists.
-The principle livelihood of the Tsemay is rearing livestock, but they practice agriculture alongside animal husbandry.
-They mainly produce sorghum and maize using the slash and burn method and shifting cultivation.
+The principal livelihood of the Tsemay is rearing livestock, but they practice agriculture alongside animal husbandry.
+They mainly produce sorghum and maize using the slash-and-burn method and shifting cultivation.
 They have a tradition of cooperating with each other during land preparation, as well as farming and harvesting, which is a common feature of most of the tribes in the Omo area.
-Decisions are made by calling a bulki (general assembly).
-The spiritual leader of the Tsemay tribe is the bogolko, who prays for rain, good harvests, the health of children and also makes the sacrifices.
-Tsemay tribes are considered as magicians by people in the urban areas of the southern Omo area.
+Decisions are made by calling a bulky (general assembly).
+The spiritual leader of the Tsemay tribe is the Bogolko, who prays for rain, good harvests, and the health of children and also makes sacrifices.
+Tsemay tribes are considered to be masters of witchcraft by people in the urban areas of the southern Omo area.

 Conflicts / Disputes

 The Tsemay people are considered one of the most peaceful peoples among the tribes of the Omo Valley.
 The existence of the same spiritual chief of the Arbore and Tsemay has enabled them to live peacefully and help each other.